How do cyber attacks usually start in small businesses?

 Why cyber attacks often start with ordinary activity

-Many cyber attacks begin with something ordinary.
-A person may open an email, follow a link, approve a sign in request, install a tool, reuse a password, grant access to a cloud application, or contact what appears to be a genuine support service.
+Many cyber attacks begin with something that looks ordinary.
+A person may open an email, follow a link, approve a sign in request, install a tool, grant access to an application, contact what appears to be genuine support, or simply use a service that the organisation already trusts.

-This is why small organisations should not think only in terms of one device or one product.
-A small weakness in one area may become more serious if it connects to accounts, shared files, email, websites, backups, payment systems or supplier access.
+This is why security should not be judged only by whether one device is patched or one security product is installed.
+A weakness becomes more significant when it connects to email, shared files, websites, backups, payment systems, administrative accounts or supplier access.

 How phishing and fake messages lead to account access